Home

 2000 – A judge ordered the Service to re-designate critical habitat for the Mexican spotted owl, citing systematic delays by the federal agency.

-2001 – The Center filed a 60-day notice of intent to sue the Service after it decided the best habitat for the Mexican spotted owl should not be included in its critical habitat designation.
+2001 – The Center filed a 60-day notice of intent to sue the Service after the agency decided the best habitat for the Mexican spotted owl should not be included in its critical habitat designation.
 After obtaining the support of several other organizations, the Center issued a second letter of intent to sue — after which we proceeded to file suit again.

 2003 – When Interior Secretary Gale Norton refused to comply with a court order to designate critical habitat for the Mexican spotted owl, the judge ordered “immediate and expedited” compliance.

-2004 – The owl’s critical habitat was expanded to 8,647,749 acres.
+August 31, 2004 – The owl’s critical habitat was expanded to 8,647,749 acres.

-2008 – After the Center intervened in a lawsuit by the Arizona Cattle Growers’ Association challenging the owl’s 2004 critical habitat designation, a federal court confirmed the validity of the 2004 final rule and upheld critical habitat protection.
+February 5, 2008 – After the Center intervened in a lawsuit by the Arizona Cattle Growers’ Association challenging the owl’s 2004 critical habitat designation, a federal court confirmed the validity of the 2004 final rule and upheld critical habitat protection.

 Photo © Robin Silver